Fractional integral on Hardy spaces on product domains: New proof of several Hardy's inequalities on product spaces

 and then the \textit{Fefferman's boundedness criterion} was applied.
 For the reader's convenience, we briefly state this criterion.
 Below, a rectangular $H^p_{\rm{prod}}$-atom is to replace the ball $B$ in the definition of $H^p$-atom with a rectangle $R$, whose edges are parallel to the coordinate axes. \begin{namedtheorem}[Fefferman's boundedness criterion] Assume that $T$ is $L^2(\R^2)$ bounded.
 Suppose that there exists $\delta>0$, so that for all rectangular $H^1_{\rm{prod}}$-atoms $a$ supported in $R$,

 where $\gamma R$ is the $\gamma$-fold concentric dilation of $R$, then $T$ is $H^1_{\rm{prod}}\mapsto L^1$ bounded. \end{namedtheorem} This criterion is due to Fefferman (see \cite{Fefferman_PNAS_Papar}, page 840).
-A direct generalization to $H^1_{\rm{prod}}(\R^3)$ is not true, as there exists a counter-example due to Journ\'e (see Section 2 of \cite{Journe_Multiparameter_case}).
-To apply this criterion to $H^p_{\rm{prod}}(\R^d)$ for $d\geq3$ and $0<p\leq1$, the authors in \cite{Dyachenko--Nursultanov--Tikhonov--Weisz} used a variant form of it, see Lemma 6 there (without proofs), or \cite{Weisz_book_Hardy_Spaces}, Chapter~3, Theorem~3.6.12.
-The proof of Theorem~3.6.12 in \cite{Weisz_book_Hardy_Spaces} (takes nearly 10 pages), along with some newly introduced definitions (like the \textit{simple $p$-atoms}), requires considerable work.
+A direct generalization to $H^1_{\rm{prod}}(\R^3)$ is not true, as there exists a counter-example due to Journ\'e (Section 2 in \cite{Journe_Multiparameter_case}).
+To apply this criterion to $H^p_{\rm{prod}}(\R^d)$ for $d\geq3$ and $0<p\leq1$, the authors in \cite{Dyachenko--Nursultanov--Tikhonov--Weisz} used a variant form, see Lemma 6 there, or \cite{Weisz_book_Hardy_Spaces}, Chapter~3, Theorem~3.6.12.
+The proof of Theorem~3.6.12 in \cite{Weisz_book_Hardy_Spaces}, along with some newly introduced definitions (like the \textit{simple $p$-atoms}), requires some preparatory work.